 - Tip in the tomatoes and stock or water and simmer for 10 minutes until the sauce begins to thicken.

-- Add the cooked chicken – either shredded chicken or chicken cut into bitesize pieces – then cover and simmer for 5-10 minutes until the chicken is heated through.
+- Add the cooked chicken then cover with a lid and simmer for 5-10 minutes until the chicken is heated through.
+Note: you can use either shredded chicken or chicken cut into bitesize pieces.

 - Stir in the yogurt and garam masala.